Abhinim-evol/python-calci/README.md

 # python-calci
-This repo is for the calculator project using python
+This repository is for the calculator project using basics python It only consists of loops and conditional statements No rocket science is used